Angel04172002/Todo-List-App/README.md

 # Todo App
- Todo application implemented with Node.js
+ Todo application implemented with Node.js and Mongoose